givemehtml5/givemehtml5.github.io/_posts/2015-10-30-Week-7-8-adding-physics-and-level-in-html5-game - Copie.md

 ## <a name="adding_physics"></a>Adding physics

 Adding physics was the first step, I added acceleration to the player, including gravity which is a negative y acceleration.
-This follow the [block bunny tutorial](https://github.com/awwong1/BlockBunny) which was really well explained.
+This follow the [github tutorial](https://github.com/awwong1/BlockBunny) which was really well explained.
 It was not so difficult to transform it to javascript as below :

+First input for jumping, the loop checks if you are pressing the jump button, the more you press it the higher is your jump :

 ```javascript
 if(8===(input & 8)) {//1000 JUMP